TuringLang/NestedSamplers.jl/README.md

   * `10 ≤ ndims ≤ 20` - [`Proposals.RWalk`](@ref)
   * `ndims > 20` - [`Proposals.RSlice`](@ref)

 The original nested sampling algorithm is roughly equivalent to using `Bounds.Ellipsoid` with `Proposals.Uniform`.
 The MultiNest algorithm is roughly equivalent to `Bounds.MultiEllipsoid` with `Proposals.Uniform`.
+The PolyChord algorithm is roughly equivalent to using `Proposals.RSlice`.

 ## Other Parameters